digitaldrummerj/digitaldrummerj.me/content/blog/2018/node-download-zip-and-extract.md

 1. Using superagent along with fs we can download a zip file and save the zip to a local file.
 In the code below, I am downloading the zip for the master branch of the Github repo located at [https://github.com/digitaldrummerj/node-zip-download-sample](https://github.com/digitaldrummerj/node-zip-download-sample).

-  > Update the TODO: below with your url, zip file name, directory to extract out of the zip and the output directory for the extract
+    > There are "TODO" statements in the code below for the things that you would need to change to use this code for your own zip file.

     ```javascript
     'use strict';